 Like a group of rats, the pirates weaved their way through the dark narrow streets.
 Trying to avoid any folk who may raise the alarm.
 Only one unfortunate old man crossed their path and he was strangled and dumped down an alley.
 One of the pirates remained behind at the gate pretending to be the sentry.

 They made their way to the mayor’s house and knocked on the door.
 The mayor always felt secure in the safety of the town and opened the door.
-The pirates barged in grabbing the mayor, his wife and his young daughter.
-Hands on their mouths and knives at their throats ensured the lack of resistance and cries for help.
+The pirates barged in grabbing the mayor, his wife, and his young daughter.
+Hands over their mouths and knives at their throats ensured the lack of resistance and cries for help.

 The leader pushed the mayor to the floor.
 “Where’s the gold?” he said.